SomyaJain-DCO/DCO-Rewards/replit.md

 - June 20, 2025.
 Applied same title and description layout format to My Activities page for consistent user experience
 - June 20, 2025.
 Made activity displays more concise by showing title, description, and status badge all on same row with single line layout
 - June 20, 2025.
 Added comprehensive file path functionality as alternative to URL for sharing local drive content locations with form validation, database storage, and activity display integration
+- June 20, 2025.
+Updated application branding from "Team Rewards Dashboard" to "DCo Rewards Dashboard" across all tabs and pages
 ```

 ## User Preferences